-- When you discuss your relationship problems with your friend
+- Discussing your relationship problems with your friend

-- When you turn to your friend with a problem instead of your partner
+- Turning to your friend with a problem instead of your partner

-- When you exclude your partner from your relationship with your friend
+- Excluding your partner from your relationship with your friend

-- When you would rather spend time with your friend than your partner
+- Preferring to spend time with your friend than your partner

-- When you think your friend understands you better than your partner
+- Feeling like your friend understands you better than your partner

-If you think your partner (or perhaps you) are having an emotional affair, experts recommend reflecting on what you think is missing in your romantic relationship and discussing those things with your partner.
+If you think your partner is having an emotional affair (or perhaps you are), experts recommend reflecting on what you think is missing in your romantic relationship and discussing those things with your partner.
 When you do, experts say to lead with "I" statements, like "I've been feeling disconnected from you lately," suggest Gonzalez.
-Your approach should be more curious than beginning from a place of blame, adds Lyons.
+Your approach should be rooted in curiosity versus beginning from a place of blame, adds Lyons.

-Moving forward, make time for each other.
+To begin to move forward, make time for each other.
 "It’s really important to have that quality one-on-one time to just check in with each other and make sure that you’re OK," says Richards-Smith, in Oprah magazine.
-For example, have regular relationship "check-ins" every quarter, recommends Gonzalez.
+And make those relationship "check-ins" a regular occurrence, recommends Gonzalez.